Travel Planning Made Simple. Create Your Own Itinerary.

 In the Tulum region is Akumal Beach.
 The beautiful white sandy beach is less touristy and the place to come when you enjoy animals than other Riviera Maya beaches.
 Akumal Beach is potentially Mexico’s best beach for nature lovers, as an important breeding ground for tortoises.
 There are five beaches on Akumal beach which make it a perfect place to relax in the secluded area.
 The offshore waters are clean, peaceful and ideal for swimming, making Akumal an excellent resort for families.
 There is also a vibrant offshore coral reef that is suitable for snorkelling.
 This is visited by a handsome number of visitors though this less famous than few other beaches in Mexico.

 As you would have noticed the diversity that Mexico can offer in terms of its beaches.
 With proper planning, the vacation can be one of the best in the world for beach lovers.
 Make sure to note down your picks from the list of beaches in Mexico to make the most of your next vacation with Pickyourtrail.
-Check out our guides page for more info on destinations or leave a Whatsapp inquiry for more options.
+Leave a Whatsapp inquiry for more options.

 Note: The images that are being published here are the author's choice, and the organisation takes no responsibility for their usability.